vadzimk/atpools/README.md

 ![Form animation and email delivery demo](./form-demo.gif "Form animation and email delivery demo")

-#### 3. Configured a CI pipeline in Gitlab that automatically deploys changes to the VM instance in a Docker container.
+#### 3. Gitlab CI pipeline automatically builds and deploys new versions of the application.